A Comprehensive Guide to Michigan Car Insurance Attendant Care

 In-home attendant care, which has been changed by the new No-Fault laws, defines in-home attendant care as someone who is either related, living in the same household, or a friend.

 Many times, the spouse, parent, or child of a car accident victim can stay home and care for the injured person.
 Their hourly pay from attendant care becomes their income.
 Combined with compensation for lost wages and future medical expenses, this system has worked well to prevent car accident victims and their families from losing their homes after a catastrophic injury.
 It also prevents many victims from having to enter an expensive facility, where family members often have to worry about abuse and neglect.

 As long as a doctor prescribes 24/7 attendant care, the accident victim is entitled to receive these services to assist their care, recovery, or rehabilitation, as outlined by the law.
 Attendants must also document their hours and services to submit their time to the insurance company for reimbursement.

 What has changed in the law about attendant care?

-In the new No-Fault laws signed into Michigan state law in May 2019, attendant care is now limited to 56 hours per week, unless provided by an agency.
+In the new No-Fault laws signed into Michigan state law in May 2019, attendant care is now limited to 56 hours per week, unless provided by an agency, this is meant to help the auto accident victim.
 This is the same hourly limitation set in place for workman’s compensation.